galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    >

 # Step 4: Final Formatting for GenBank Deposit
-For Genbank submission through [BankIt](https://www.ncbi.nlm.nih.gov/WebSub/?tool=genbank), you need to provide a 5 column table text file, a DNA sequence FASTA file, and genome source information.
+For Genbank submission through [BankIt](https://www.ncbi.nlm.nih.gov/WebSub/?tool=genbank), you need to provide a 5 column table text file, a DNA sequence FASTA file, and fill in genome source information as required.

 >    > ### I. 5-column Table Text File
 >    >
 >    > > A. Check the feature table header, it should be >Feature Phagename (such as >Feature Minorna).
 All the locus tags in the table can be “CPT_phagename_00X” (such as CPT_ Minorna_00X).
 >    > >
 >    > > B. Change phage name if needed.
-In the 5 column table, execute **Find and Replace** in a text editor.
-Be careful with Excel or Word because it can insert characters upon saving that **break** the NCBI uploader.
+In the 5 column table file, execute **Find and Replace** in a text editor.
+Be careful if editing in Excel or Word because it can insert characters upon saving that **break** the NCBI uploader.
 >    >
 >    > ### II.
 DNA Sequence FASTA File
 >    >